 Workers deserve safe places where they can perform their tasks.
-And while some equate epoxy with slick surfaces, this is quite inaccurate.
+And while some equate this material with slick surfaces, this is quite inaccurate.
 In fact, non-skid additives create grippy floors that are even safer than bare concrete.
 In addition, the coatings are resistant to hazardous chemicals, bacteria, grease and other substances from seeping into the floor.

 How can industrial epoxy flooring be tailored to different industries?

-It all starts with the resins, which come in a few different varieties depending on flooring needs.
+It all starts with the resins, which come in a few different varieties depending on your needs.
 They can be further customized depending on the specific needs of an industry or application.
 Here are a few of the most common: